 Section 1.
 Business Year.

-The official business of the Association shall be conducted from to convention convention; such business coinciding with the fiscal year (July 1 - June 30) of ACA/ACES with respect to necessary reporting to the parent organization.
+The official business of the Association shall be conducted from conference to conference; such business coinciding with the fiscal year (July 1 - June 30) of ACA/ACES with respect to necessary reporting to the parent organization.
 The President-elect should appoint committees to report at the convention at which he/she is president.

 Section 2.
 Annual Meetings.